What pain and symptoms are associated with the semispinalis capitis?

 - Pain in the upper neck extending up into the back of the head

 - Band of pain going around the top head

 - Pain in the temple region going down to the eye

-- Tenderness in the back of the head and neck
+- Tenderness and hypersensitivity in the back of the head and neck

 - Numbness in the scalp

 The semispinalis capitis is a muscle found deep in the neck.
 It connects the lower neck (cervical) vertebrae (C4, C5, C6, C7) and the upper back (thoracic) vertebrae (T1, T2, T3, T4, T5, T6) to the bottom of the skull (occipital bone).

 What movements does the semispinalis capitis muscle control?